AusgeIsDeveloping/jamfbreach/README.md

 IT DOESNT USE ANY REAL EXPLOITS TO CONTROL AS A STUDENT OTHER IPADS

+Introducing jamfbreach!
+I used that methods to bypass our school restrictions!
+I got snitched and my website got snitched.
+(I guess it's because someone thought it would make him happy) But there is the change that someone i knew snitched my site and wanted to gatekeep my methods.

 ------------------------------------------------------------------------------

 The main issue is, that you can use .mobileconfigs, if you dont have configured your system well.